Supporting professionals Working With Youth In Conflict With The Law

 What We Do

-We count on our members to contribute their time and share their program updates to make this network as meaningful for youth as possible.
+We count on our members to contribute their time and share their program updates to make this network as meaningful for youth and youth stakeholders.
 In return, we offer networking events, information sharing, professional development opportunities and the ability to remain an active member of the Youth Justice Network of Toronto.

 Encourage collaboration in pursuit of access to justice;